crmne/paolino.me/_posts/2026-04-07-your-agents-context-window-is-not-a-junk-drawer.md

 Your agent's context window is the most precious resource it has.
 The more you stuff into it, the worse your agent performs.

 Researchers call it [context rot](https://research.trychroma.com/context-rot): the more tokens in the window, the harder it becomes for the model to follow instructions, retrieve information, and stay on task.
-The model essentially becomes _stupid_.
+Chroma tested 18 frontier models and found that accuracy drops up to 30% when you go from a focused 300-token input to 113k tokens of conversation history, with the task held constant.
+The model essentially became _dumber_.

 This holds true regardless of how big the window is, yet most agent setups treat the context window like a junk drawer.